Skip to Main Content

 Putting it together

 Turn the oven down to 180C.
 Spread some of the cheese into the pastry base before evenly spreading the onion and bacon mixture on top.
 Now place the pastry pan onto the middle shelf and pour the cream mixture evenly over the bacon and onions.
-(So you don’t have to juggle a sloppy quiche across the kitchen).
 Sprinkle the remaining cheese on top and cook for 20mins.
 Reduce the temperature to 160C and cook for a further 20mins.

 Have Something to Say?Cancel reply